andy02chen/airtable_clone/README.md

 TODO

+[ ] Just focus on the main page with table, columns, and cells.

+OPTIONAL IG
+[ ] Side Panel display bases

+DO NEXT
+[ ] Route when open the table
+[ ] UI for opening table
+[ ] CLick on Base to open the tables

 [X] Create DB
 [X] Google Auth

 [X] Vercel Deployment

-[ ] Side Panel display bases
 [ ] Top Panel search bar

 [X] See new bases
-[ ] Be able to create bases.
+[X] Be able to create bases.
-[ ] Give new base name
+[X] Give new base name

-[ ] Toast base creation maybe?

 [ ] Use the TanStack table library for the table UIs.
 [X] Use PostgreSQL for DB.
-[ ] Just focus on the main page with table, columns, and cells.
-[ ] UI needs to give the illusion that it’s Airtable, however, doesn’t need to match 1:1

-[ ] In each base, I can create tables.
+[ ] UI needs to give the illusion that it’s Airtable, however, doesn’t need to match 1:1 [ ] In each base, I can create tables.
 [ ] Be able to dynamically add columns.
 [ ] Text and Number type columns are fine for now